ibmecod/bluemix-hue-filebrowser/README.md

   2. Click on the icon for the *hue-filebrowser-bluemix* image
   3. Give the container a name and select **Request and Bind Public IP** under **Public IP Address**
   4. Enter *8000* under **Public Ports**
-  5. Expand **Advanced Options** and select the app you created in the previous section
+  5. Expand **Advanced Options** and select the app you created in the previous section under **Service Binding**
   6. Click **CREATE** and wait until the container shows as being started
-  7. Note the Public IP assigned to the container once it has been started  ()
+  7. Note the Public IP assigned to the container once it has been started

 ### 3. Running the HUE File Browser
-  1. Enter the URL [Container IP]:8000/filebrowser where *[Container IP]* is the IP bound  to the  container.
-For example if the IP is 136.168.88.76 the URL would be *http://136.168.88.76:8000/filebrowser*
+  1. Enter the URL *[Container IP]:8000/filebrowser* where *[Container IP]* is the IP bound  to the  container.
+For example if the IP is *136.168.88.76* the URL would be *http://136.168.88.76:8000/filebrowser*
   2. Enter `hue` as the username (note no password is required and any username will do )
   3. Verify that you're able to navigate through the HDFS file system on your instance of IBM Analytics for Apache Hadoop Service.
 You'll have the permissions of the username specified in the service's meta data